naigueldev/docker-cleanup/README.md

 # Docker Cleanup Script

-This script stops, removes all Docker containers, and deletes all Docker images **only after user confirmation**.
+This script stops, removes all Docker containers, deletes all Docker images, and optionally removes all Docker volumes **only after user confirmation**.

 ## ⚠ Warning
-This script will delete **all** Docker containers and images on your system.
+This script will delete **all** Docker containers, images, and volumes on your system.
 Make sure you really want to do this before proceeding.

 ---